 What tasks do I need to complete for Orientation?

-The recommended self paced tasks are to take care of are reading through Central 301 to become familiar with the various resources available to you as a CWU student.
-After that, we ask that you fill out the updated registration form (has a video at the top of the page) at the end of Central 301.
-This will provide advisors with information they need to support you with class registration taking place in June 2020.
-We encouarge you to also check out previous Wildcat Wednesday recordings and q&a's on our website!
+We recommend you read through CENTRAL 301 to become familiar with the various resources available to you as a CWU student.
+After that, we ask that you fill out the registration form at the end of CENTRAL 301.
+This will provide advisors with information they need to support you with class registration.
+We encourage you to also check out previous Wildcat Wednesday recordings and Q&A's on our homepage!